Part 1: Causes and Symptoms

 Degeneration starts when the nucleus loses its ability to absorb fluid.
 As a result, the nucleus dries out and becomes dehydrated, making it unable to absorb shock.
 Small tears then form in the annulus.
-When this happens, the disc starts to weaken, collapse, and compression occurs.
+When this happens, the disc starts to weaken and collapse.
+And then the compression occurs.

 Description of Pain

-The patient may first feel the symptoms of a deep ache in the centre of the low back.
-Heavy physical activities and staying in the same position for a long period of time aggravates the pain but resting can help relieve it.
+The patient will first feel the symptoms of a deep ache in the centre of the low back.
+Heavy physical activities and staying in the same position for a long period of time can aggravate the pain but resting can help relieve it.
 Back stiffness may also be felt.
-At first, the symptoms may last only for a few days but may last longer as the disease progresses.
+At first, the symptoms may last only for a few days, but as the disease progresses, the symptoms could last longer.
 This condition usually affects people ages 20 to 30.

 The pain caused by degenerative disc disease may come and go as the years pass.
 Each time the pain occurs, it may feel worse compared to the last.
 If not treated properly and immediately, the pain may radiate to the buttocks or thighs.
 It may also take longer to relieve.
 Thus, proper treatment is very important.